HCDigitalScholarship/onboarder/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Getting banana'
 description:
   'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'